GoogleChrome/web.dev/content/accessible/use-semantic-html/index.md

 that the keycode is `ENTER` or `SPACE`, and then run your click handler.
 Ouch!
 That's a lot of extra work!

-Compare the difference in this example.
-Tab to either control, and use `ENTER` and `SPACE` to attempt to click on them.
+Compare the difference in this example. `TAB` to either control, and use `ENTER` and `SPACE` to attempt to click on them.

 <div class="glitch-embed-wrap" style="height: 346px; width: 100%;">